 Get outside, get a group, and complete the following as quickly as you can.

 Working from 10 Kettle Bell Swings, 10 Goblet Squats, 10 Push-ups down to 1, but the swings will always be 10.

-This blog was written by Tony Maloney, Health Fitness Specialist and Fitness Center Manager.
+This blog was written by Tony Maloney, Health Fitness Specialist.
 To find out more about the NIFS bloggers, click here.